yisroelshulman/code_loom/sul-lang.syntax.highlight.extension/README.md

 ## Installing the extension

 * To start using your extension with Visual Studio Code copy it into the `<user home>/.vscode/extensions` folder and restart Code.

+`Note:` This syntax highlighter extension was created by the `yo generate-code` command, and modified later to fit the specifications for the sul language.